 Popular for – Camping, hiking, boat tours, kayaking, fishing, field seminars from national park rangers.

 Best time to go – Florida has a sub-tropical climate making it a year round destination.
 The dry season is during the winter months and the most popular time to visit.

 Smokey Mountains – Tennessee

-The long-range of sprawling mountains nestled on the border of Tennessee and North Carolina make up the gorgeous Great Smokey Mountain National Park, America’s most visited National Park, and for good reason.
-An abundance of wildlife exists here where you can spot black bears, elk, deer, raccoons, hummingbirds and a host of other animals.
+The long-range of sprawling mountains nestled on the border of Tennessee and North Carolina make up the gorgeous, Great Smokey Mountain National Park, America’s most visited National Park, and for good reason.
+Gatlinburg, Pigeon Forge and Sevierville are all popular tourist towns, but swap the tinsel tourist trappings and head to the real mountains for the abundance of wildlife that exists here such as black bears, elk, deer, raccoons, hummingbirds and a host of other animals.
 Hiking trails are plentiful as are streaming waterfalls, lakes, rivers and historic places of interest.
 The past echoes through the tree tops here.

 Popular for – Hiking, camping, waterfalls, biking, horse riding, bird watching.